farkoo/MNIST-Handwritten-Digit-Recognition-PyTorch/README.md

 In this notebook, we try to classify this database using a relatively simple convolutional neural network implemented in the PyTorch framework.

-After 3 epochs model training, we reached 97% accuracy.
+Result: After 3 epochs model training, we reached 97% accuracy.

 ## Support